wptrainingteam/choosing-and-installing-plugins/README.md

 There are two plugins that come with WordPress by default: [Akismet](https://wordpress.org/plugins/akismet/), an anti-spam plugin, and [Hello Dolly](https://wordpress.org/plugins/hello-dolly/), an example of a really simple plugin.

-Akismet checks your comments against the Akismet Web service to see if they look like spam or not and allows you review the spam it catches under your blog's "Comments" admin screen.
+Akismet checks your comments against the Akismet Web service to see if they look like spam or not and allows you to review the spam it catches under your blog's "Comments" admin screen.

 When Hello Dolly is activated, you will randomly see a lyric from "Hello, Dolly", as famously sung by Louis Armstrong, in the upper right of your admin screen on every page.